ewen-lbh/ffcss/README.md

   security.insecure_connection_text.enabled: true

 assets: chrome/**
-copy to: ./ # relative to user's session folder
+copy to: ./ # relative to user's profile folder
 ```

-without the `copy to`, files would get copied to `<user's session folder>/chrome/chrome/...`, as `chrome/` will be a part of the file names.
+without the `copy to`, files would get copied to `<user's profile folder>/chrome/chrome/...`, as `chrome/` will be a part of the file names.

 ### Variants